A-gardner-17/pinterest-data-pipeline441/README.md

  12. [License Information](#license-information)

 # Project Description
-Pinterest crunches billions of data points every day to decide how to provide more value to their users.
-In this project, I have created a similar system using the AWS Cloud.

 **Tools Used:**
 **Amazon EC2** - cloud computing service that provides resizable and scalable virtual servers (instances) in the AWS cloud.